gulfiliz/gulfiliz.github.io/_posts/2024-12-28-chingiz-aitmatov.md

 The whole sea opened up from our balcony, and I spent my entire childhood watching the ships go by.
-I used to tell myself: if I can count more than ten ships before they pass, my wish will come true.
+I used to tell myself: if I can count more than ten ships before they pass, my wish will come true (I do not remember my wishes!).
-The boy had his white ship on the lake.
+The boy had his white ship on the Issik lake.
 I had the Aegean, the sea I fell in love with as a child.
 It was my white ship.